I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemui2-queryjobattributes.md

 </dl>

 ## -returns
 <p>If the UI plug-in supports this method, and the method succeeded, it should return S_OK.
-This causes the core driver to return <b>TRUE</b> for the <a href="https://msdn.microsoft.com/library/windows/hardware/ff548581">DrvQueryJobAttributes</a> DDI.
+This causes the core driver to return <b>TRUE</b> for the <a href="..\winddiui\nf-winddiui-drvqueryjobattributes.md">DrvQueryJobAttributes</a> DDI.
 If the UI plug-in supports this method, but the method failed, it should return E_FAIL.
 This causes the core driver to return <b>FALSE</b> for the DrvQueryJobAttributes DDI.
 If the UI plug-in does not support this method, it should return E_NOTIMPL.</p>

 ## -remarks
 <p>When the printer has multiple UI plug-ins installed, the core driver calls the UI plug-ins in the order they were installed.
 The HRESULT returned by the last UI plug-in that supports this method is used to determine the core driver's DrvQueryJobAttributes DDI return value as described in the previous section.</p>

-<p>See <a href="https://msdn.microsoft.com/library/windows/hardware/ff548581">DrvQueryJobAttributes</a> for more information.</p>

-<p>When the printer has multiple UI plug-ins installed, the core driver calls the UI plug-ins in the order they were installed.
-The HRESULT returned by the last UI plug-in that supports this method is used to determine the core driver's DrvQueryJobAttributes DDI return value as described in the previous section.</p>

-<p>See <a href="https://msdn.microsoft.com/library/windows/hardware/ff548581">DrvQueryJobAttributes</a> for more information.</p>
+<p>See <a href="..\winddiui\nf-winddiui-drvqueryjobattributes.md">DrvQueryJobAttributes</a> for more information.</p>

 ## -requirements
 <table>